2024 Church Revitalisation Network

 - "For the last couple of years our church has gone through some difficult times and some problems have emerged.
 Because of those problems, we see a need for church revitalisation and the Forum is the best place I know of to get insights on the matter.
 For me it has been a tremendous blessing to participate in the Forum’s Network about this topic.
 I am learning a lot."

 - Edvin Puka, Field Leader in IFES, Albania

 Applicants should be church leaders interested in receiving the spiritual leadership and skills they need to revitalise declining churches and build sustained growth, health, and spiritual vitality.

 Can churches really be revitalised?
 What does it look like in practice?
-In this session three pastors will recount how their churches went through the process, looking at some of the challenges of the process in their contexts, but also hearing about the encouraging outcomes.
+In this session, we will engage practical case studies about how churches went through church revitalisation, looking at some of the challenges of the process in their contexts, but also hearing about the encouraging outcomes.